How to Optimize Your App Store Product Page?

 Recommendations for Google Play

-• Pick a handful of relevant, high-volume keywords with a density of 2%–3% throughout the text, while avoiding keyword stuffing.
+• Use relevant, high-volume keywords with a 2%-3% density, avoiding keyword stuffing.

 10. iOS keyword field